-This trail was heavily damaged when the Big Sur River flooded in early 2017 and may be closed for several years.
+This trail has been closed since the Big Sur River flooded in early 2017.

 The River Trail is one of the few easy hikes in Big Sur.
 The trail runs through the Big Sur Valley, through meadows with views of the Santa Lucia Mountains and also through a few of Molera's tiny redwood groves.
 This route requires fording the Big Sur River several times, so it can only be hiked in summertime.
 In late summer, at its lowest, the river is only about 12 inches deep.